internet4000/edapi/README.md

 ## Does it work?

-How to test cache speed in the terminal
+How to test cache response speed in the terminal

 ```shell
 for x in 1 2 3 4 5 6 7 8 9 10